Japan is an earthquake-prone country. Be prepared and don't panic when it happens!

-Open the doors to rooms and the entrance of the house.
+Open the doors of rooms and the entrance of the house.
 Always wear shoes even when inside a house to avoid injury as there could be pieces of broken glass or other dangerous objects on the floor.

-It is possible that small shakes may occur following the main quake.
+It is possible that small shakes (aftershocks) may occur following the main quake.
 Remember to stay calm even when you feel the aftershocks.